S-3725-119

 Supporters argue

-Supporters argue that the Lewis & Clark Regional Water System has already demonstrated success delivering safe drinking water to underserved rural communities across three states, and that a feasibility study is a prudent, low-cost first step before committing to full expansion.
-They contend that many rural communities in the region still rely on aging or inadequate water infrastructure, and that federal investment in rural water access has historically delivered strong public health returns.
+Supporters argue that the Lewis & Clark Regional Water System has already demonstrated its value by delivering safe, reliable drinking water to hundreds of thousands of rural residents across three states, and that a feasibility study is a prudent, low-cost first step before committing to any construction.
+They contend that rural water infrastructure in the Great Plains faces growing demand pressures and aging systems, and that the bill's cost-sharing structure — requiring at least 25% non-federal contribution to construction and capping the federal study share at 50% — ensures fiscal discipline and local accountability.

 Opponents argue